Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Other activities you’ll find include fat tire biking, Pinheads Bowling – offering the world’s only ski-in, ski-out bowling lanes and snowmobiling for both adults and kids – who are offered a mini version in a special park.

 In the village there is lots of choices for meals.
-Bugaboos Bakery Cafe was busy when we were there but it is the name that is on the tip of everyone’s tongue.
-On Instagram one woman calls it a “yummy bakery” while another recommends the croissantwich.
-Sounds like we should have stood in line.
+Bugaboos Bakery Cafe was busy when we were there and it is the name that is on the tip of everyone’s tongue.
+On Instagram one woman calls it a “yummy bakery” while I say don’t miss their famous cinnamon rolls.

 To get to Silver Star you can fly to Kelowna and shuttle in from there.
 We met an Australian couple in the hot tub who had made it door to door – Newcastle, Australia to Silver Star in just over twice the time it took John and me to drive from Calgary.

 The only downside to driving to Silver Star are the conditions, especially if you have to deal with Roger’s Pass.
-Yesterday on the drive home we had a snowy Roger’s Pass to contend with and according to DriveBC, the Coquihalla Highway was no better.
+On the drive home we had a snowy Roger’s Pass to contend with and according to DriveBC, the Coquihalla Highway was no better.
 If you can, choose your day.

 John and I LOVED the SKIING at Silver Star & Sovereign Lake